 Questions you could ask yourself to see how your heart chakra is.

 Q: Are you open to welcome love into your life?
-Both in regards of self-love, loving someone else and also welcoming their love to fill your heart?
+Both in regards to self-love, loving someone else and also welcoming their love to fill your heart?

 Q: How do you deal with matters of the heart?
 When was the last time you cultivated forgiveness in your own heart?
 I found out that forgiveness is when you reach the insight of that you forgive not because of them, you forgive because you let go of anger, bitterness, sorrow and you allow yourself to transform.
 You begin to welcome the space in your heart where you used to fill it to the edges with suffering.